Nagahama Castle 長浜城

 Exhibits include Buddhist art, models showing how the castle was built, and weaponry, including an extensive collection of flintlock rifles.
 There are also models of the Hikiyama floats used in the Nagahama Hikiyama Festival .

 Surrounding the castle is Ho Park.
 With more than 600 cherry trees, it is one of Japan's best places for sakura (cherry blossom) viewing.
-The park's diverse flora provides blooming flowers almost all year round.
+The park has many other flowering plants for visitors to enjoy including plum trees and wisteria.